Otis Smith Kids Foundation: The beginning

-Mission

-The mission of the Otis Smith Kids Foundation (OSKF) was to improve the quality of life and outlook for the future for Northeast Florida children between the ages of 6 and 12 by providing quality programs and services in the areas of education, recreation, personal growth and development.

 Programs

 The foundation's activities were expanded into neighborhoods and elementary schools considered economically and academically challenged.
 Their programs included free summer day camps, after-school tutoring and enrichment programs during the school year such as holiday parties and field trips to sporting events, cultural institutions & local attractions.
 Health screenings were one of the last services provided.
 Throughout the 1990s the organization expanded and programs flourished.

 The charity, with an annual budget of about $400,000 and four full-time employees, never received government funds.
-A good measure of a charity's effectiveness is the percentage of donations actually spent of programs.
-A well run organization should keep that percentage above 75%.
 In a review of local foundations connected to professional athletes, the Otis Smith Kids Foundation rated highly, with 78.6% for 2005.

 Fundraising

-The annual Jaspers Celebrity Golf Classic in the spring, and in later years, the Florida Sports Awards show, were responsible for generating about 70 percent of the foundation's funding during the first ten years of operation.

-Golf Classic

-The golf function was the first cash cow for the foundation and was a good money-maker throughout the 1990s.
-That success encouraged other groups to emulate the activity, and the increased competition from literally dozens of charity golf tournaments resulted in lower participation and fewer sponsorships, to the point where in 2005, the tournament was just breaking even.
-In 2005, at least 15 sports star charities operated in the Jacksonville area and most, if not all of them, held a charity golf tournament.

 Awards show

 Since its first appearance on live television in 1996 as the event that benefited the Otis F. Smith Foundation charity, the Florida Sports Awards had grown to the point of being recognized as a local version of the ESPYs.
 Over the years, the profitability of the Florida Sports Awards show was reduced as production costs increased.
 Andy Jacobs, president of First Coast Sports Awards, Inc. and driving force behind the event retired from the Florida Sports Awards in September 2002.